-• Earthquakes, Famines and Armed Conflict: International Responses to Humanitarian Emergencies 3 credits (7/2-7/20)
+• Earthquakes, famines and armed conflic: international responses to humanitarian emergencies 3 credits (7/8-7/26)

-Professor, Barcelona Institute for International Studies
+Professor, Barcelona Institute of International Studies

 This course offers a challenging introduction to the main debates within the study and practice of humanitarianism, and provides students with a range of conceptual tools for understanding the politics and everyday practice of humanitarianism.
 We examine the work of UN agencies and international NGOs in response to armed conflict, famine, and natural disasters.
 We discuss how politics and principles interact to shape the priorities, practice and outcomes of humanitarian response in countries like Haiti, Afghanistan and Syria.